Tiny-Earth/DemoSite/site/src/structure.md

     And in *Summative Assessment*, we asked you to broaden your understanding of the objective by imagining several ways students could demonstrate it.

     With that in mind, consider the sequence of events around the activity you designed for that objective.
-What could you have students do before class that would prepare them for the activity and (optionally) provide you information before class so you could adjust the activity as needed?
-What could you have students do after class that would deepen your assessment of their success toward the objective, while also preparing them for what you imagine might come next in the course?
+What could students do before class that would prepare them for the activity and  provide you information youneeded to adjust the activity?
+What could students do after class to deepen your assessment of their success toward the objective, while also preparing them for what might come next in the course?

     Try using [our course planning tool](https://docs.google.com/document/d/e/2PACX-1vSt1EQJQim8Mgf7HQrq0BLC4ZKDk3N0mFamRnMcb7a2I35Dv-mhceoVYh4ZALbV9wIMNY1KpiLhoLLj/pub) as a guide to building your own course map.